Robert Harris Mnookin: Early life and education

 Mnookin was born and grew up in Kansas City, Missouri.
-He graduated from Pembroke-Country Day School in 1960 and from Harvard College in 1964 with an A.B. in Economics, magna cum laude.
+He graduated from Pembroke-Country Day School in 1960 and from Harvard College in 1964 with an A.B. in economics, magna cum laude.
 After earning his bachelor's degree, he studied for a year as a Fulbright Scholar at the Econometric Institute in Rotterdam.
 Upon returning to the U.S., he attended Harvard Law School.
 Mnookin graduated with his LL.B. in 1968, magna cum laude.

 Career

 Mnookin clerked for federal D.C.
 Circuit judge Carl McGowan and then Supreme Court Justice, John Marshall Harlan, in 1969 and 1970.
 He worked at a San Francisco law firm between 1970 and 1972 before joining the law faculty at the University of California, Berkeley and becoming the first director of the Childhood and Government Project of the Earl Warren Legal Institute.
 At Berkeley, his researching and writing concerned family law, foster care, child custody, and other children's rights topics.
 He was also involved in drafting legislation to reform California's foster care system.

 Mnookin's first book, Child, Family, and State, was released in 1978.
 In 1979, Mnookin penned an article entitled "Bargaining in the Shadow of the Law: The Case of Divorce" which appeared in the Yale Law Journal.
-A 1996 analysis by Fred R. Shapiro showed that Mnookin's "Bargaining in the Shadow of the Law" was one of the most-cited law-review articles of all time.
+A 2012 study determined that as of that year, it was the nineteenth most-cited law review article of all time.

 In 1981, Mnookin joined the Stanford Law School faculty.
 In 1987, he became the first Adelbert H. Sweet Professor of Law at Stanford.
 The following year, he became the director of the new Stanford Center on Conflict and Negotiation which he established with Stanford professors Kenneth Arrow, Lee Ross, Amos Tversky and Robert Wilson.
 Together they explored and wrote about barriers to the negotiated resolution of conflict.
 With developmental psychologist and fellow Stanford professor, Eleanor Maccoby, Mnookin conducted a longitudinal study that traced how 1000 divorcing families resolved custody issues in the midst of divorce.

 After serving as a visiting professor for the 1990–91 academic year Mnookin joined the Harvard Law School faculty permanently in 1993 where he is the Samuel Williston Professor of Law, the Chair of the Program on Negotiation, and the Director of the Harvard Negotiation Research Project.